Last Updated on November 25, 2025 by Christian Adams

 Tom Petty & The Heartbreakers – Tom Petty And The Heartbreakers (1977)

-Goddamn it!
-I just got done rapping about the first Tom Petty record and it’s misplaced (see the last entry of 1975-76).
-This fucking record was released on November 9, 1976.
-The first single “Breakdown” was also released in ’76; however, it didn’t chart on the Billboard Hot 100 until 1978.
+This was released on November 9, 1976.
+The first single, “Breakdown”, was also released in ’76; however, it didn’t chart on the Billboard Hot 100 until 1978.
 Not that it matters.
-I already said this is a fine album and worthy of a complete spin.

 Weather Report – Heavy Weather (1977)